-- Complete the student authentication process.
+- Log in and complete the student authentication process.
 Please have your FSA ID ready.

-- Provide the required school information: Select INDIANA for the school location and select PURDUE UNIVERSITY GLOBAL, 9000 KEYSTONE CROSSING, SUITE 800, INDIANAPOLIS, IN, 462402145.
+- Provide the required school information: Select INDIANA for the school location and select PURDUE UNIVERSITY GLOBAL, 2550 NORTHWESTERN AVENUE, SUITE 1100, WEST LAFAYETTE, IN 47906-1332

 - Read the borrower's rights and responsibilities.